"How do I get a data science job?"

 You just read yet another a list of books you MUST COMPREHEND, MOOC's you MUST TAKE, and statistical programming libraries you MUST MASTER to get started in data science.

-With the plethora of information online, it's immensely unmotivating, overwhelming, and perplexing to navigate a huge list of resources without any context for how they fit together, why they matter, or how they will help you become a data scientist.
+With the plethora of information online, it's immensely unmotivating, overwhelming, and perplexing to navigate a huge list of resources without any context for how they fit together, why they matter, or how they will help you get a data science job.

-Do you really need to know statistical learning theory and functional analysis at a graduate school level to be a data scientist?
+Do you really need to know statistical learning theory and functional analysis at a graduate school level to get a data science job?

 You end up spending more time debating what to learn than actually making progress.